 Prayer: Wonderful Child of Bethlehem, thank You for coming down to us so that we may have eternal life with You.
 Thank you for being born for all of us regardless of our rank in life, our skin color, our age, or our political persuasions.
-We can pray with the words of "O Holy Child of Bethlehem, Descend to us, we pray; Cast out our sins and enter in, Be born to us today" Amen
+We can pray with the words of "O Little Town of Bethlehem" "O Holy Child of Bethlehem, Descend to us, we pray; Cast out our sins and enter in, Be born to us today.
+Oh, come to us; abide with us, Our Lord Emmanuel!"
+Amen